Woodley Mansion: Martin Van Buren

-Martin Van Buren served as a Senator from New York and later as Andrew Jackson's Vice President before ascending to the Presidency in 1837.
-When he came into office, the country was plunged into its first depression so he could not do what all his predecessors had done: move away from the heat of Washington during the summer.
-Instead he rented Woodley because it was on cooler heights above the city and because it was considerably cheaper to run.
+Martin Van Buren served as a U.S. senator from New York, then as Andrew Jackson's vice president before ascending to the presidency in 1837.
+As he entered office, the country was plunged into its first depression so he could not do what all his predecessors had done: move away from the heat of Washington during the summer.
+Instead, he rented Woodley because it was on cooler heights above the city and because it was considerably cheaper to run.

 Lorenzo Thomas, a Civil War general, lived at Woodley.

 Lorenzo Thomas

-Lorenzo Thomas was a Union general who played a number of roles during the Civil War era.
+Lorenzo Thomas, a Union general, played a number of roles during the Civil War era.
 As Adjutant General, he watched the siege of Vicksburg beside General Ulysses S. Grant aboard the ironclad USS Magnolia.
 Later in the war, he raised 21,000 black troops in Mississippi.
 During an assignment in the West, it is believed, he rented Woodley to former President James Buchanan.
 After the war, Thomas served briefly as Secretary of War and was a key player in the impeachment trial of Andrew Johnson.
 In April 1862, Thomas freed the last of the Woodley slaves: Lucy Berry and her two small sons, George and Lorenzo.
 It is not known whether Lorenzo Thomas fathered these two sons.